ruby/www.ruby-lang.org/en/news/_posts/2014-05-09-ruby-2-1-2-is-released.md

 ## Release Comment

-Many committers, developers and users who gave bug reports helped me to make this release.
+Many committers, developers and users who provided bug reports helped me to make this release.
 Thanks for their contributions.